 Newly qualified teacher (NQT) salary

-In England and Wales, as an NQT you'll start at the lowest point on the main pay scale for classroom teachers, which as of 2017/18 ranges from £22,917 to £28,660 depending on location (higher pay rates are instated in London and its fringes).
+In England and Wales, as an NQT you'll start at the lowest point of the main pay scale for classroom teachers, which ranges from £23,720 to £29,664 depending on location (higher pay rates are instated in London and its fringes).

-The Scottish equivalent of an NQT is a probationer, who unlike an NQT is initially employed on a probationary contract.
-The current probationer's salary sits at £22,416.
-In Northern Ireland, the minimum salary on the main pay scale is £22,022 - this hasn't changed since 2014.
+The Scottish equivalent of an NQT is a probationer, who, unlike an NQT, is initially employed on a probationary contract.
+The current probationer's salary is £22,866.
+In Northern Ireland, the minimum salary on the main pay scale is £22,243.

-While a teacher's starting salary is on average 9-16% lower than other graduates there are opportunities for regular pay rises as you develop your skills and performance in the classroom.
-Find out more about life as a primary school teacher and what it's like to be a secondary school teacher.
+There are opportunities for regular pay rises as you develop your skills and performance in the classroom.
+Find out more about what it's like to be a primary school teacher and the life of a secondary school teacher.

 Qualified teacher salary

-Teachers who demonstrate outstanding command of the classroom with proven expertise can apply for Lead Practitioner accreditation.
+Teachers who demonstrate a command of the classroom with proven expertise can apply for Lead Practitioner Accreditation.
 Lead practitioners are paid considerably more than standard classroom teachers.

 Unqualified teacher salary